lauraclay/python-picamera-setup/README.md

         camera.stop_preview()
     ```

-2. Delete image.jpg from the desktop
+2. Delete image.jpg from the desktop.
-3. Save and run your script
+3. Save and run your script.
-4. Press the button and try to take a selfie
+4. Press the button and try to take a selfie.

 ### Camera programming: camcorders